What is the function of thyroid hormones?

 What are the symptoms of thyroid-related hair loss?

 For some people, an imbalance of thyroid hormones can cause sudden diffuse hair shedding, also known as telogen effluvium.
-In a matter of weeks, clumps of hair can shed by the handful and clog shower drains.
+In weeks, clumps of hair can be shed by the handful and clog shower drains.
 For others, the hair thins more gradually.

 What are the effects of hyperthyroidism on the hair?